+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

-Everest Base Camp Helicopter Tour is made to support the people in the belief that adventure and comfort can occur in conjunction.
-Within 45 or 50 minutes, you can fly into the heart of the Khumbu region, land at the iconic Kalapatthar viewpoint to swoon-worthy panoramas, have a pampered breakfast at the iconic Everest View Hotel, and fly away with life-long memories - all in 4 or 5 hours.
+Everest Base Camp Helicopter Tour is designed to support the belief that adventure and comfort can coexist.
+Within 45 or 50 minutes, you can fly into the heart of the Khumbu region, land at the iconic Kalapatthar viewpoint for swoon-worthy panoramas, have a pampered breakfast at the iconic Everest View Hotel, and fly away with life-long memories – all in 4 or 5 hours.
 It is the shortest route back to the top of the world with no compromises on the experience.

-When you always wanted to be eye to eye with giant Mount Everest but have no days to spare or the resources to spend weeks hiking, Everest Base Camp Helicopter Tour might be your dream come true, time saving pathway to wonder and awe.
-Visualizable is the experience of flying over the clouds, flying past snow-covered mountains, and landing downright below the base of the tallest mountain on earth within hours.
-This is no tour sightseeing.
+When you have always wanted to be eye to eye with giant Mount Everest but have no days to spare or the resources to spend weeks hiking, the Everest Base Camp Helicopter Tour might be your dream come true, a time-saving pathway to wonder and awe.
+Visualizable is the experience of flying over the clouds, flying past snow-covered mountains, and landing right below the base of the tallest mountain on Earth within hours.
+This is not a sightseeing tour.
 It is an adventure that characterizes travelling in Nepal.

 What is the Everest Base Camp Helicopter Tour?

-The Everest Base Camp Helicopter tour is a luxurious air tour which enables trekkers to avoid the 12+ days strenuous trek to reach Everest Base Camp.
+The Everest Base Camp Helicopter tour is a luxurious air tour that enables trekkers to avoid the 12+ days of strenuous trekking to reach Everest Base Camp.
 Either leaving Kathmandu or Lukla, a helicopter ride takes you on a spectacular flight over the Khumbu, with jaw-dropping vistas of giant mountains, dimensional valleys, and dangling glaciers.

 Tour adding a brief visit to Kala Patthar (5,645 meters), the most recommended viewing place of Mt.
 Everest, and a casual breakfast break at Hotel Everest View, one of the highest luxury hotels in the world, is also included in the tour.